 The site location study was completed in 1999 and conclusively identified the location of the massacre.
-The study was completed with the cooperation of property owners, Cheyenne and Arapaho descendents, local residents, and scientists.
-The conclusive location of the site contributed to the establishment of Sand Creek Massacre National Historic Site in 2007.
+The study was completed with the cooperation of property owners, Cheyenne and Arapaho descendants, local residents, and scientists.
+Finding the site contributed to the establishment of Sand Creek Massacre National Historic Site in 2007.

 The landscape of the Sand Creek Massacre area is a record of the story created by human relationships with the natural environment, the contrasting values of American Indians and Euroamericans, and their competition for limited resources.
 This story of how human interactions with natural surroundings contribute to cultural changes is an environmental history.
 In the 10,000 years since humans arrived in the Sand Creek area, environmental changes have contributed to the lifestyles of the people that lived in the area just as human activities have altered the environment.
 The site is an example of these changes that took place on the Plains since the arrival of humans.